adarshvee/the-freudian-couch/content/posts/covenant-of-water/index.md

 title = "The Covenant of Water by Abraham Verghese" url = "2025/12/covenant-of-water.html" date = 2025-12-26
-description = "Abraham Verghese's historical fiction has the thesis that everyone is connected doubles down as a medical thriller at times." tags = ["Books", "Book Review", ""]
+description = "Abraham Verghese's historical fiction has the thesis that everyone is connected and it doubles down as a medical thriller at times." tags = ["Books", "Book Review", ""]
 +++